The East Pointers at the Metropole, Katoomba

 The East Pointers on December 9, 2017

-Nestled above Nova Scotia and New Brunswick on the edge of the Atlantic, Prince Edward Island is the smallest of the Canadian provinces.
+Nestled above Nova Scotia and New Brunswick on the edge of the Atlantic, Prince Edward Island is the smallest Canadian province.
 It is home to just 150,000 people, on par with Clarksville, Tennessee, and Sunnyvale, California.

 I’ve long admired Rose Cousins’ piano-based ballads, and Natural Conclusion was a worthy follow-up to 2012’s We Have Made a Spark.
 Even better was retro country singer Whitney Rose’s Rule 62.
-For mine, it shaded Margo Price’s second album, and that’s saying something.
+For mine, it shaded Margo Price’s second album, and that’s high praise.

-Somehow the East Pointers had largely escaped my attention, despite their racking up serious frequent flyer miles en route to Australia.
-When they were billed locally I sought out their current CD, and it was a good move.
+Somehow the East Pointers had largely escaped my attention, despite their frequents trips to Australia.
+When they were booked to play close to my home I sought out their current CD, and it was a good move.
 Impeccably produced by fellow Canadian Gordie Sampson, What We Leave Behind is a classy collection of original songs and tunes.
 The East Pointers build on traditional music, pushing it in new directions and taking inspiration wherever they find it. (“82 Fires” was inspired by a bushfire emergency while the boys were on tour in Tasmania; the instrumental “Party Wave” by surfing in New Zealand.)

 The East Pointers are Tim Chaisson (lead vocals, fiddle), Koady Chaisson (tenor banjo), and Jake Charron (guitar, keyboards).
 Tim, at 31 the baby of the band, has been playing professionally since he was 14 and made his first recordings at 16.
 He is several albums into a solo career which exists alongside his band duties.
-Chaisson's voice is sweet and pure, and he lends a little sheen to the sound of the band.
+Chaisson's voice is sweet and pure, and he lends a little sheen to the group's sound.

-By and large, the instrumentals don’t stray too far from tradition, while the vocal numbers have the wider appeal of rootsy pop.
+By and large, East Pointers' instrumentals don’t stray too far from tradition, while the vocal numbers have the wider appeal of rootsy pop.
 The live trio format deconstructs the songs a little, removing some of the studio varnish.
-Jake’s occasional keyboards and Tim’s percussion (tambourine played with a foot pedal) flesh out the arrangements.
+Jake’s occasional keyboards and Tim’s percussion (tambourine played with a foot pedal) are the only embellishments.